Skip to content

 Frequency of data collection

-Reports on preventive measures from the 98 municipalities are collected continuously from most of the municipalities.
-In some few cases, the data are collected on a monthly basis.
+Reports on supportive measures, granted to children and youth, are gathered on a daily basis from most the municipalities.
+In some few cases, the data are collected on a monthly or yearly basis.

 Data collection